Postgraduate Certificate in Education in Senior and Further Education and Training Teaching

 Career Opportunities

-- You will be eligible for registration as a teacher with SACE (South African Council of Educators), which is a prerequisite for employment in the education sector of South Africa.
+SACAP’s PGCE will qualify the successful graduate for potential employment as a Life Orientation and an English subject specialist and be eligible for registration with the South African Council for Educators (SACE) which is a prerequisite for employment in the education sector of South Africa.

-- As a graduate, you will be equipped to teach in varying school contexts.
-Given the fast pace and social pressures of contemporary society, schools are increasingly acknowledging the need for specialist Life Orientation educators to help prepare learners psycho-socially to deal with life’s varied challenges.
+- You will be equipped to teach in varying school contexts.
+Given the fast pace and social pressures of society, schools are increasingly acknowledging the need for specialist Life Orientation educators to prepare learners psycho-socially to deal with various challenges.

-- You will be a sought-after Life Orientation specialist with expert knowledge in Guidance, Counselling and Specialised Learner Support in a range of public and private schools as well as technical, vocational and educational training colleges.
+- You will have extensive knowledge of Guidance, Counselling and Specialised Learning Support and will be eligible for employment in a range of public and private schools as well as technical, vocational and educational training colleges.

-- As a specialist in social emotional learning and development, you will also be an ideal candidate for NGOs (Non-Governmental Organisations) working within the education sector or with children in general.
+- You would have a sound understanding of social-emotional learning and development and would also be an ideal candidate for NGOs (Non-Governmental Organisations) working within the education sector.

-- As a trained Life Orientation educator, you will be eligible for senior positions in your subject specialisation at a district, provincial and national level, as well as in directorates within the education department such as Safer Schools, Learner Behaviour Management and Values Driven Education.
+- Once you have acquired sufficient experience and proven your capabilities as an educator you will be eligible for senior positions in your subject specialisation at district, provincial and national levels, as well as in directorates within the education department such as Safer Schools, Learner Behaviour Management and Values-Driven Education.

 - Major entities within the corporate sector are increasingly directing their Corporate Social Investments (CSI) towards youth development projects and with a qualification such as Life Orientation which focuses on the development of the youth you are ideally positioned to lead in such ventures.